ablasettikuhn/Portfolio/README.md

 positive monotonic relationship between the remaining seconds in a basketball game and the efficiency rate. (warning: correlation does not mean causation).</p>
-<p>The large test statistic (S = 3.9396e+13) provides strong evidence
-against the null hypothesis H0.
+<p>The large test statistic S provides strong evidence against the null
+hypothesis H0 (S = 3.9396e+13).
 This means that the observed correlation is unlikely to be due to random chance.
 We reject H0 and accept H2.</p>
-<p>In practice, the analysis suggests that as the remaining seconds in a
+<p><em>In practice, the analysis suggests that the greater the number of
-basketball game increase, there is a tendency for the efficiency rate to also increase, although the relationship is weak.
-This information can be valuable for basketball teams and coaches in understanding the dynamics of the game and making strategic decisions based on the remaining time and efficiency rate.</p>
+remaining seconds in a basketball game, there is a tendency for the efficiency rate to also increase, although the relationship is weak.
+This information can be valuable for basketball teams and coaches in understanding the dynamics of the game and making strategic decisions based on the remaining time and efficiency rate.</em></p>
 <p><br />
 </p>
 <p><strong>H3: IF the distance shot has an effect on shot conversion,